geraldfehringer/gerihifi.github.io/_posts/2022-09-24-gerihifi-the-beginning.markdown

 ![]({{ "/assets/article_images/2022-09-24-gerihifi-the-beginning/adc-voltage.png" | prepend: site.baseurl }} "input-output tolerances")

 As you see in the picture, there are several 'nuances/blur', because there are much more voltage values and  can't be mapped directly to 0 (low, leakage like 14bit/1mV 16bit/300uV or 24bit/3uV) or 1 (high, means 50% blur), as you may think!
 Therefore we always have some kind of 'noise/leakage' in digital which is added - **no DAC vendor is publishing this**.
 So even there you can imagine some 'manipulation' is added and **there is not 100% perfect conversation!** Therefore you will see a lot of different design approaches to address this issue, but can't be removed!

-So know I understood why power-supply is so important in DAC as well and implementation design.
-Therefore some clever ideas went into newer DAC designs in the past 3 years, to improve that and to move conversations into non-audible range.
+So now I understood why DAC power-supplies are so important as well implementation design.
+Also some clever ideas went into newer DAC designs in the past 3 years (of course chips have improved as well!) - to move conversations into non-audible range.

 **WHAT kind of [DAC-Designs](https://samplerateconverter.com/educational/r2r-ladder-dac-vs-sigma-delta) are available?**